-Since these units are just as necessary to an ice cream parlor as a pin-striped apron, they are available in hundreds of different versions to best fit the needs of every establishment.
+Since an ice cream freezer is just as necessary to an ice cream parlor as the frozen dairy products themselves, there is a wide range of versions to best fit the needs of every establishment.
 With so many different models available, it can seem a little confusing at first.
 Below is a buying guide to help you find the model that is right for your business.

 Three Different Groups

-Overall, you can separate the hundreds of models into three separate groups.
+Overall, you can separate the models into three separate groups.
 Each group is designed to accommodate a specific type of frozen treat:

 - Ice Cream Dipping Cabinet

 - Ice Cream Merchandiser

 The most popular and familiar ice cream freezer is the dipping cabinet.
 These are the models found behind the counter at ice cream parlors.
 Tubs of ice cream are kept frozen and the ice cream is scooped out by a server.
 As this is the most popular group for ice cream parlors, it also contains the widest selection.